mulka/ploverwiki/Stenography-Primer.md

-This page is for general users who are new to steno.
+> Note: This page is for general users who are new to steno.
 If you're a steno professional, read [[Plover and Professional Stenography]].

 **Table of Contents**